Best Cenotes of the Yucatan Peninsula

 1. Cenote Dzitnup

-I thought both of these cenotes were STUNNING ~ particularly Xkeken.
-Cenote Xkeken is a true, spectacular cave cenote, with high & dramatic walls leading down to crystalline, turquoise waters.
-My friends were able to get picture of me from high above, which make the scene even more dramatic.
+I thought both of these cenotes were STUNNING ~ particularly Samula.
+It’s a truly spectacular cave cenote, with incredibly high walls leading down to crystalline, turquoise waters.
+My friends were able to get pictures of me from high above, making the scene even more dramatic.
 Highly recommended.

 Cenote Dzitnup Information